robert-westenberger/knowledgebase/docker/container-manipulation.md

 The `--name` option can be used to name the container.

 ## Remove Containers As Soon as They Are Stopped
+Ther `--rm` option for `container run` and `container start` will remove the containers as soon as they're stopped.
 # List Containers
 ## Currently running
 The `container ls` command can be used to list containers that are currently running.